syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/daterangepicker/style-appearance.md

 ## Full screen mode support in mobiles and tablets

 The DateRangePicker component's full-screen mode feature enables users to view the component popup element in full-screen mode on mobile devices with improved visibility and a better user experience.
-It is important to mention that this feature is exclusively available for mobile devices in both landscape and portrait orientations.
+It is important to mention that this feature is exclusively available for mobile and tablet devices in both landscape and portrait orientations.
 To activate the full screen mode within the DateRangePicker component, simply set the [FullScreenMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.DateRangePicker.html#Syncfusion_EJ2_Calendars_DateRangePicker_FullScreenMode) API value to `true`.
 This action will extend the calendar and presets popup element to occupy the entire screen on mobile devices.

 {% if page.publishingplatform == "aspnet-core" %}
 ```html